top of page

 7. Pin/tape the ends of the elastic to make them secure.
 Don’t worry about this looking messy, it will all be covered later!

-8. Take your doll needle and embroidery thread and sew straight through all layers over the crossing elastic then back again, pull tightly and knot.
+8. Take your doll needle and embroidery thread and sew straight through all layers over the crossing elastic, then back again, pull tightly and knot.
 If the thread starts to cut through the cardboard, take it through a strip of strong tape at the back of the board.

 9. Repeat in all places where the elastic crosses apart from the crossings at the very edge.